 Picture a sales report broken up into territories, which are broken up into branches, which are broken down into sales representatives, whose sales are broken down by quarter.
 There are a lot of opportunities for summarization there!
 (Seriously, it’s like BI Inception sometimes.)
 So instead of limiting reports to one chart apiece, Exago BI lets users build as many charts as there are groups.
 This way, every section gets its visual summary.

-Can it…teach you how to build formulas while you build them?
+Can your operational reporting teach you how to build formulas while you build them?

 Formula logic can be tricky to decipher, so we built an IntelliSense®-inspired formula editor that gives you usage help in real time.